cocotb/cocotb/docs/source/library_reference_c.rst

     The absolute path to the Python library associated with the current Python installation;
     i.e. ``libpython.so`` or ``python.dll`` on Windows.
-    This is determined with ``cocotb-config --libpython`` in cocotb's makefiles.
+    This is determined with ``cocotb-config --libpython`` during build.

 .. envvar:: GPI_EXTRA